sparkfun/SparkFun_Photon_Weather_Shield_Particle_Library/README.md

 Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.
+If you have any questions or concerns about licensing, please contact techsupport@sparkfun.com.

 Distributed as-is; no warranty is given.